todogroup/osposurvey/2020/questions.md

 * AGPL
 * No preference
 * Other (please specify)
+>LH,4/13/20  - In 2020, changed No license to No preference and made this question required.

 40. Which of the following open source compliance methodologies and initiatives does your organization utilize or participate in?
 * ClearlyDefined